Rogue One (2016)

 Leading the way (and the rebellion), Felicity Jones is physically and emotionally capable as Jyn.
 Through little fault of her own, though, there isn’t much to this heroine that her presence registers far less than it should.
 Who Jyn is as an adult and how she becomes imprisoned upon first meeting her remains a mystery, and though she was raised by extremist Saw Gerrera, the details of his extremism are sketchy, too.
 She's scrappy and able to take care of business, not unlike Ren, but the thinly written Jyn deserved more complexity beyond looking apathetic most of the time and shedding a few tears.
 With such a diverse cast assembled, it disappoints that everyone else is made from the same bland mold, virtually a name with one trait apiece, although a few of those traits do manage to be enjoyable.
 The two players that highlight the entire film are martial artist Donnie Yen, as blind samurai Chirrut who believes in the Force, and Alan Tudyk’s bon-mot-spouting droid K-2SO, who provides sorely needed levity and personality.
 Lastly, there are two uses of CG actors, one being Peter Cushing (who died in 1994) being digitally resurrected to play Grand Moff Tarkin and another that won’t be revealed since it is in the last shot.
 It is a strange choice but less distracting than many have opined, working more often than not, especially when one considers how far visual effects have come since the “uncanny valley.”

-Admirably so, “Rogue One” has a largely grim tone and takes more chances than most crowd-pleasing blockbusters ever do.
+Admirably so, “Rogue One” has a largely grim tone and takes more chances than most crowd-pleasing blockbusters ever do, as this is a story about sacrificing oneself for the greater good.
 Still, for such an eagerly anticipated release, it makes one dump on the concepts of hype and buzz when an underwhelming experience is the result.
 Without ever transcending into anything more than “sometimes good but ultimately just okay,” this seems to have been made for fans who are pleased by nothing more than spotting Easter Eggs and enjoying the minutiae and logistics of space wars rather than having a rousing, entertaining time at the movies.
 Not exactly an upper-echelon “Star Wars” story, "Rogue One" doesn’t portend well for pre-packaged fan fiction.

 Grade: C +